 Through the EA process, the DAF has determined that no significant impacts on environmental resources would occur under the Proposed Action.
 The DAF has determined that for components of the Proposed Action that occur within a floodplain and wetlands, impacts would remain less than significant with the application of best management practices.
-FORMAT PAGE

-FINDING OF NO SIGNIFICANT IMPACT (FONSI) AND FINDING OF NO PRACTICABLE ALTERNATIVE (FONPA) FOR AERIAL APPLICATION OF PESTICIDE FOR MOSQUITO AND INVASIVE PLANT SPECIES CONTROL AT JOINT BASE LANGLEY - EUSTIS, VIRGINIA
+FINDING OF NO SIGNIFICANT IMPACT (FONSI) AND FINDING OF NO PRACTICABLE ALTERNATIVE (FONPA)

+AERIAL APPLICATION OF PESTICIDE FOR MOSQUITO AND INVASIVE PLANT SPECIES CONTROL AT JOINT BASE LANGLEY - EUSTIS, VIRGINIA

 Pursuant to the Council on Environmental Quality (CEQ) regulations for implementing the procedural provisions of the National Environmental Policy Act of 1969 (NEPA), Title 40 of the Code of Federal Regulations (CFR) Parts 1500-1508 (the 20 May 2022 version of CEQ NEPA rules is being used, 87 FR 23453), and the Air Force Environmental Impact Analysis Process Regulations (32 CFR Part 989), the Department of the Force (DAF) has prepared this Environmental Assessment (EA) to evaluate the potential impacts on the natural and human environment associated with the proposed aerial application of pesticides for mosquito and common reed (Phragmites australis) control at Joint Base Langley - Eustis (JBLE) (which consists of Langley Air Force Base [JBLE - Langley] and Fort Eustis [JBLE - Eustis]), Virginia.
+This EA is intended to be used until 1) there is a major change in the language or agreement between agencies involved, 2) there is a substantial change in associated pesticides, and/or 3) there is a change to the species of concern.